Guide to choosing the niche of your blog

 Ask yourself:

-• What relationships do I have in my business sector?
+- What relationships do I have in my sector of activity?

-• If I could suggest that any website in the world contribute to a guest article, who would choose me from the start?
+- If I could invite any website in the world to contribute to a guest article, who would choose me from the start?

-To create a successful blog, you first need to develop your influence.
+To create a successful blog, you must first develop your influence.

-And to grow your influence, you need to get out of your comfort zone and take advantage of your relationships, work experience, and everything you have like never before.
+And to grow your influence, you need to get out of your comfort zone and take advantage of your relationships, work experience, and everything you have at your disposal like never before.

-With a blog, you will also have to put a lot of effort into establishing new connections.
-This includes establishing relationships in order to be able to publish articles on authoritative sites in your niche for get relevant backlinks and with strong domain authority (DA).
+With a blog, you'll also have to put in a lot of effort to make new connections.
+This includes building relationships so you can post articles on authoritative sites in your niche for get relevant backlinks and with high domain authority (DA).

-And when you're just starting out, you might not have a lot of contacts or published content.
-You might say, “Why would someone want to view my content?”
+And when you're just starting out, you might not have a lot of contacts or content posted.
+You could say, “Why would anyone want to show my content?”

-This is where drawing on your professional experience is invaluable.
+This is where drawing on your professional experience can be of great help.

-For example, if you're a photographer, you may have a customer base, contacts in groups, and even know photography influencers you've met in the past.
+For example, if you're a photographer, you can have a customer base, contacts in groups, and even know photography influencers you've met in the past.

 If you can take advantage of these contacts in the future, you can accelerate the growth of your blog.